Graduate Student Awards

 Department of Modern Languages

-Alexis Adams is a PhD candidate in Second Language Acquisition in the Department of Modern Languages.
+Alexis Adams was a PhD candidate in Second Language Acquisition in the Department of Modern Languages.
 She has taught courses in the English and Modern Language Departments at the Pittsburgh campus, as well as the Summer College Preview Program at CMU-Q. As an instructor and researcher, Alexis values reflection and strives to create an inclusive learning environment for students.
 In particular, she focuses on creating learning opportunities during class discussions to support students’ language and content skills.
-Most recently, she collaborated with the Eberly Center to design a discussion method for international students in a first-year writing and has used her research to facilitate workshops about discussion practices at university and national conferences.
-She was recently awarded the Dietrich College Graduate Student Teaching Award for her innovative project.
-Alexis also works at the Eberly Center as a Senior Graduate Teaching Fellow, where she supports other graduate student instructors through teaching observations, workshops, and teaching statement consultations.
-In addition, she works as an Assessment Fellow on a team that is assessing the undergraduate Gen-Ed program in Dietrich College.
+She collaborated with the Eberly Center to design a discussion method for international students in a first-year writing and has used her research to facilitate workshops about discussion practices at university and national conferences.
+She was awarded the Dietrich College Graduate Student Teaching Award for her innovative project.
+Alexis also worked at the Eberly Center as a Senior Graduate Teaching Fellow, where she supported other graduate student instructors through teaching observations, workshops, and teaching statement consultations.
+In addition, she worked as an Assessment Fellow on a team that assessed the undergraduate Gen-Ed program in Dietrich College.
 Previously, Alexis completed her Master of Arts in Teaching and Bachelor’s in Linguistics and Hispanic Languages and Literature at the University of Pittsburgh.
-She plans on defending her dissertation this spring and hopes to continue to a career in teacher education.
+Alexis graduated in May 2020 and now works at CMU’s Eberly Center as a Teaching Consultant.